 Once educators enter the VEX ecosystem, the continuity of resources across platforms makes it easy to plan, teach, and collaborate with others, both within and across grade levels, year after year.

 - Continuity of Preparation – The VEX Educator Certification Program offers free, online, self-paced professional development training for each platform in the VEX Continuum.
 Educators engage in hands-on learning with VEX materials to complete the courses, gaining valuable experience that directly relates to what you and your students will be doing in class.
+VEX PD+ provides a wide array of additional professional development opportunities for each platform as well.

 Whether you are a teacher returning to the same platform, or an educator changing grade levels and switching platforms, or are teaching a STEM class and using multiple platforms during the year, this continuity of resources will enable you to teach with confidence.